Wondering what is the best development approach to guarantee the success of your app?

 - Re-engagement features of PWAs are mostly limited to Android devices.

 I recommend that you build a native app.
-This is in view of the clear advantages to native apps, e.g., security, better UI, the ability to use device features, and better user engagement.
+This is in view of the clear advantages of native apps, e.g., security, better UI, the ability to use device features, and better user engagement.

 5. Platforms, APIs, tools, frameworks, and guidelines